TanZeus/ctf_write_ups/2016/rc3ctf/reversing/rc3cipher/README.md

 ## Solution

-So I wrote a python script which implements the whole cycle to bruteforce biggest_char and to let the encryted flag trough it. (solve.py)
+So I wrote a python script which implements the whole cycle to bruteforce biggest_char and to decrypt the encryted flag with it: [solve.py](https://github.com/swisscyberstorm/cft_write_ups/blob/master/2016/rc3ctf/reversing/rc3cipher/solve.py)

-solve.py

 ## Conclusion